flame/blis/docs/KernelsHowTo.md

 #### Diagram for gemmtrsm\_u

-The diagram below shows the packed micro-panel operands for `trsm_u` and how elements of each would be stored when _MR_ = _NR_ = 4.
+The diagram below shows the packed micropanel operands for `trsm_u` and how elements of each would be stored when _MR_ = _NR_ = 4.
 (The hex digits indicate the layout and order (but NOT the numeric contents) in memory.
 Here, matrix `A11` (referenced by `a11`) is **upper triangular**.
 Matrix `A11` **does contain** elements corresponding to the strictly lower triangle, however, they are not guaranteed to contain zeros and thus these elements should not be referenced.

 ```
        a11:     a12:                          NR